exteranto/exteranto.github.io/articles/typed-message-passing.md

 }
 ```

 We have to trigger the `SampleEvent` somewhere.
-Let's create another listener
+Let's create a listener
 that listens to `AppBootedEvent` and then fires `SampleEvent` every second.
 The `FiresSampleEventAfterBoot.ts` file:
 ```typescript